The Feynman Lectures on Physics: Background

 Feynman the “Great Explainer”: The Feynman Lectures on Physics found an appreciative audience beyond the undergraduate community.

 By 1960, Richard Feynman’s research and discoveries in physics had resolved a number of troubling inconsistencies in several fundamental theories.
-In particular, it was his work in quantum electrodynamics for which he was awarded the 1965 Nobel Prize in physics.
+In particular, it was his work in quantum electrodynamics for which he was awarded the 1965 Nobel Prize in Physics.
 At the same time that Feynman was at the pinnacle of his fame, the faculty of the California Institute of Technology was concerned about the quality of the introductory courses for undergraduate students.
 It was thought the courses were burdened by an old-fashioned syllabus and the exciting discoveries of recent years, many of which had occurred at Caltech, were not being taught to the students.

-Thus, it was decided to reconfigure the first physics course offered to students at Caltech, with the goal being to generate more excitement in the students.
-Feynman readily agreed to give the course, though only once.
-Aware of the fact that this would be a historic event, Caltech recorded each lecture and took photographs of each drawing made on the blackboard by Feynman.
+Thus, it was decided to reconfigure the first physics course offered to students at Caltech, with the goal being to increase engagement from the students.
+Feynman agreed to give the course, though only once.
+Caltech recorded each lecture and took photographs of each drawing made on the blackboard by Feynman.

 Based on the lectures and the tape recordings, a team of physicists and graduate students put together a manuscript that would become The Feynman Lectures on Physics.
-Although Feynman's most valuable technical contribution to the field of physics may have been in the field of quantum electrodynamics, the Feynman Lectures were destined to become his most widely-read work.
+Although Feynman's most valuable technical contribution to the field of physics may have been in the field of quantum electrodynamics, the Feynman Lectures would later become his most widely read work.

 The Feynman Lectures are considered to be one of the most sophisticated and comprehensive college-level introductions to physics.
 Feynman himself stated in his original preface that he was “pessimistic” with regard to his success in reaching all of his students.
 The Feynman lectures were written “to maintain the interest of very enthusiastic and rather smart students coming out of high schools and into Caltech”.
 Feynman was targeting the lectures to students who, “at the end of two years of our previous course, [were] very discouraged because there were really very few grand, new, modern ideas presented to them”.
 As a result, some physics students find the lectures more valuable after they have obtained a good grasp of physics by studying more traditional texts, and the books are sometimes seen as more helpful for teachers than for students.